Program overview

 Program structure

-Key features of the program include:
+Key features of the program structure include:

-• Hands-on learning experiences
+• Hands-on learning opportunities

-• Internship opportunities to gain practical experience
+• Internship options to gain real-world experience

 • Encouragement of entrepreneurship through student groups and community advocacy